-- The income from taconite and iron mining is subject to the occupation tax in lieu of the corporate franchise tax. - The purchase of a motor vehicle is subject to the motor vehicle sales tax (Chapter 5) in lieu of the general sales and use tax (Chapter 4). - Cigarettes are exempt from the general sales and use tax but are subject to a tax in lieu of the sales tax at the wholesale level. - > The solid waste management taxes are imposed in lieu of the general sales tax. - A number of taxes are imposed in lieu of the general property tax, including the motor vehicle registration tax and the taconite production tax. - Noncommercial aircraft are taxed under the aircraft registration tax, and commercial airflight property is taxed under the airflight property tax.
+- > The income from taconite and iron mining is subject to the occupation tax in lieu of the corporate franchise tax. - The purchase of a motor vehicle is subject to the motor vehicle sales tax (Chapter 5) in lieu of the general sales and use tax (Chapter 4). - > Cigarettes are exempt from the general sales and use tax but are subject to a tax in lieu of the sales tax at the wholesale level. - ➤ The solid waste management taxes are imposed in lieu of the general sales tax. - A number of taxes are imposed in lieu of the general property tax, including the motor vehicle registration tax and the taconite production tax. - Noncommercial aircraft are taxed under the aircraft registration tax.